 !
 Important Update !

-Starting March 1st, 2021 Yosemite will not require visitors to get reservations prior to visiting the Park.
+Starting May 21st through the end of September of 2021 – Yosemite will require visitors to purchase reservations online before visiting the Park.